JavaScript / TypeScript SDK

 withisUniqueIdentifier=true

-- to track some data for specific visitor that is associated with another visitor
+- to track data for a specific visitor that is associated with another visitor.

-As the custom data you use as the identifier must be set to Visitor
+As the custom data you use as the identifier must be set to the Visitor

 scope, you need to use cross-device custom data synchronization to retrieve the identifier with the getRemoteVisitorData